Davo36/GoSongController/README.md

 # GoSongController

-A small application to allow me to control which song is playing on my PC fromt the kitchen :)
+A small application to allow me to control which song is playing on my PC in my office from the kitchen :)